mbabynames search ✿

 Denver Alexander

-The meaning of Denver is "noble and strong"; Alexander is "defender of the people".
+The meaning of Denver is "green valley"; Alexander is "defender of the people".
 There is a natural balance between the two.
 Denver is 2 syllables.
 Alexander at 4 adds length and rhythm.

 Denver Christopher

-Meaning: Denver = "noble and strong", Christopher = "bearer of Christ".
+Meaning: Denver = "green valley", Christopher = "bearer of Christ".
 One name grounds the other, and the two meanings work as a pair rather than competing.
 The longer Christopher (3 syllables) builds on the shorter Denver, giving the name forward momentum.

 Denver Daniel